salilab/saliweb/doc/backend.rst

 directories when the state changes.
 For example, the **INCOMING** directory generally needs to reside on a local disk, and have special permissions so that the frontend can create files within it.
-The **RUNNING** directory usually needs to be accessible by the cluster, so it needs to be on the NetApp disk.
+The **RUNNING** directory usually needs to be accessible by the cluster, so it needs to be on the :file:`/wynton` disk.
 The **ARCHIVED** directory may live on long-term storage, such as a park disk.

 Examples